State COVID-19 Bulletins

 April 16 - The Department of Insurance issued REGULATORY BULLETIN 2020-04, encouraging insurers to offer several relief options including: refrain from cancelling or non-renewing policies due to non-payment; grace periods for premium payments; establish premium payment plans for late payments; waive late fees, interest, and penalties; delay premium increases; suspend use of credit reports for rating; refrain from cancelling auto policies due to expiration of driver’s license (pursuant to Governor’s Executive Order on licensing renewals); extend time frame for health providers to submit claims; extend time frame for policyholders to replace or repair in order to ensure recovery or withheld depreciation; and extend time frames to undergo medical examinations.
 The bulletin is addressed to all insurers providing any insurance coverage including P&C and other types of insurance but does not distinguish between admitted and nonadmitted business.

-May 11 (extended to 8/17/20) - The Insurance Department issued BULLETIN NO. 22-2020, directing all insurers and other regulated entities to provide it with the appropriate email address the company has designated to field consumer contacts during this health emergency and advising all insurers and other regulated industries that they must continue to adjust claims as expeditiously as possible during this emergency in compliance with the provisions of AID Rule 43.
+May 11 (relevant provisions expired 8/17/20) - The Insurance Department issued BULLETIN NO. 22-2020, directing all insurers and other regulated entities to provide it with the appropriate email address the company has designated to field consumer contacts during this health emergency and advising all insurers and other regulated industries that they must continue to adjust claims as expeditiously as possible during this emergency in compliance with the provisions of AID Rule 43.
 The bulletin is addressed to all admitted and surplus lines carriers doing business in this state.
 The bulletin was extended to August 18, 2020 by Bulletin No. 26-2020.

 May 11 - The Insurance Department issued BULLETIN NO. 20-2020, indicating that Bulletins No. 12-2020 and No. 6-2020 relevant to surplus lines policies are rescinded effective May 11.